Reliable Auto Glass

 5. Folding Sunroof

-A folding sunroof features a soft fabric panel that folds back, similar to a convertible top.
-It is commonly found in classic or sporty cars, providing a vintage touch with an open-air driving experience.
+A folding sunroof uses a soft fabric panel that folds back like a convertible top.
+It’s commonly found in classic and sporty cars, giving a vintage, open-air driving experience.
+If you’re adding an aftermarket sunroof for a more classic or unique look, this style could be ideal.

 Choosing the Right Sunroof